Parent guide

 How parents can spot weak Maths foundation before exam year

 Year 7 to Year 9 is the window.
-School reports may still look fine, but the early signs of a weak Maths foundation are usually visible long before IGCSE exam pressure begins.
+School reports may still look fine, but the early signs of a weak Maths foundation are almost always visible well before IGCSE exam pressure starts.
+You just have to know what to look for.

 Short answer